 Among them are numerous antidepressants and antipsychotics used to treat schizophrenia.
-Many other drugs, such as cardiac medicines, may do the same thing.
+Many other drugs, such as cardiac medicines, may do the same.

 Water – An Interesting Phenomenon

 Not that it means anything.
-According to modern science, if you drink cold water, the metabolism rate increases as the body engages in bringing water to body temperature, thus expending eight calories in the process.
+According to modern science, if you drink cold water, the metabolism rate increases as the body brings water to body temperature, thus expending eight calories.
 Eight calories can not make any difference.

-According to Ayurveda, drinking cold water slows down metabolism as the whole body engages in bringing it up to body temperature instead of engaging in digesting food.
+According to Ayurveda, drinking cold water slows metabolism as the whole body starts working towards bringing it up to body temperature instead of digesting food.
 So food stays undigested in the body.
 It also results in various other problems, like bloating, gases, etc.

 While we must try and keep fit, our goal to stay fit can lead to a fast and slow down in metabolism if we are not cautious about it.
 We shouldn’t go overboard in doing the same.
-Balance and a change in lifestyle can only give us long-term weight loss results.
+Balance and lifestyle change can only give us long-term weight loss results.

 New Theory about the Slowdown in Metabolism

 According to a recent study published by researchers from University College London, the metabolic rate of adults is the same at any given time during their lives.
 The findings contradict previous studies that have suggested that people’s metabolisms decline with age and are replaced by fat cells.

 “We found no evidence for this,” said Dr David Jenkinson, lead author of the paper.
-“Our results suggest that there is little change in energy expenditure over the course of an individual’s lifetime.”
+“Our results suggest that there is little change in energy expenditure throughout an individual’s lifetime.”

 But more research is needed on this.